FerrariAndrea/AlfredTheRealButler/README.md

 This University Project was made for the UNIBO course "Ingegneria dei Sistemi Software 2019" kept by Prof. Antonio Natali (https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2018/385373).

 ## Description
-The goal of this project is available in HTML Format at `userDocs/Objective/TemaFinaleBo19.html`
+The goal of this project is available in HTML Format at `userDocs/Objective/TemaFinaleBo19.html`.

-Our Robot uses an AI Planner to dinamically calculate a sequence of moves for reaching a position.
+- Our Robot uses an AI Planner to dinamically calculate a sequence of moves for reaching a position.
-It also uses Prolog as a Knowledge Base .
+- Our Robot also uses Prolog as a Knowledge Base .
-Everything is mainly developed using the DSL QAK Language (external DSL for generating Kotlin code) developed by Antonio Natali.
+- Everything is mainly developed using the DSL QAK Language (external DSL for generating Kotlin code) developed by Antonio Natali.
-The Robot is equipped with a Raspberry which was properly configured for this purpose.
+- The Robot is equipped with a Raspberry which was properly configured for this purpose.
-MQTT and CoAp are used in this project as described in the objective of this project.
+- MQTT and CoAp are used in this project as described in the objective of this project.
-The Virtual Environment that was used to test the robot *in a virtual environment* was developed by *Pierfrancesco Soffritti* (https://pierfrancescosoffritti.com/), currently working for Google.
+- The Virtual Environment that was used to test the robot *in a virtual environment* was developed by *Pierfrancesco Soffritti* (https://pierfrancescosoffritti.com/), currently working for Google.

 ## Virtual Environment Instructions